davidaayers/davidaayers/MANAGER-README.md

 I'm ADHD, but it usually doesn't interfere with my work.
 I've mellowed in my old age.

 I have been known in the past to be something of a "know it all".
 I have worked _really_ hard to lose this persona, but sometimes, I slip up.
 Related, I get frustrated sometimes when we don't pick the "obvious" best choice, and that can come across as arrogant or dismissive.
-I know that everyone thinks differently, and things are black-and-white, and that I'm often wrong.
-I'd appreciate a nudge in the ribs (or kick in the butt!) when I'm displaying these tenancies.
+I know that everyone thinks differently, and things aren't black-and-white, and that I'm often wrong.
+I'd appreciate a nudge in the ribs (or kick in the butt!) when I'm displaying these tendencies.

 I have a tendency to repeat myself, and it's something I'm _really_ working on fixing.
 Please let me know if you see me doing it to you a lot!